Experiences & Case Studies - Safe and Sound Protocol

 Risk Consideration & Adjustments

-In ME/CFS, there is a risk of PEM - a worsening of symptoms after even minimal crossing of the personal energy threshold.
-The listening schedule was tailored accordingly:
+With ME/CFS, there is a risk of PEM—a worsening of symptoms after even a minimal overshoot of one’s personal energy threshold.
+The listening plan was tailored to this:

 Starting dosageSometimes only a few seconds a day (well under 1 minute)